ra1028/swift-mod/README.md

 Pods/swift-mod/swift-mod [COMMAND] [OPTIONS]
 ```

+\* If you have changed the name of `Xcode.app` used in toolchain (`xcode-select -p`), `swift-mod` via CocoaPods can't be excuted.
+Please set the Xcode name to `Xcode.app`.
+(See: https://forums.swift.org/t/swiftsyntax-with-swift-5-1/29051)

 ### Swift Version Support

 `swift-mod` depends on [SwiftSyntax](https://github.com/apple/swift-syntax) that the version in use must match the toolchain version.